jtzook/fleetr/README.md

-# yaps
+# fleetr

-Web app with carousel to view and edit private posts.
+Web app with carousel to browse, edit, and create fleets.

 ## App